Skip to main content

 Close-up of senior woman in a white shirt

-Over time, the skin of the eyelids can become saggy and the area under the eyes can protrude, giving the appearance of having "bags" under the eyes.
+Over time, the skin of the eyelids can become saggy and the area under the eyes can protrude, giving the appearance of having bags under the eyes.
 This can make you look exhausted, even when you're not.
 That's where eyelid surgery, also known as blepharoplasty, comes in — it can help you look younger and more refreshed.1

 If you're considering blepharoplasty, you're not alone.
-The Aesthetic Plastic Surgery National Databank ranks it as one of the most popular cosmetic surgeries for both men and women.Let's dive into what eyelid surgery is, how to prepare for it, what to expect during the healing process and how much you can expect to pay.
+The Aesthetic Plastic Surgery National Databank ranks it as one of the most popular cosmetic surgeries for both men and women.2 Let's dive into what eyelid surgery is, how to prepare for it, what to expect during the healing process and how much you can expect to pay.

 What Is Blepharoplasty?

-Blepharoplasty is the clinical term for eyelid surgery, which helps tighten and lift the sagging skin of the eyelids.1 The muscles around the eyes can weaken as you age, allowing excess skin and fat to accumulate above and below your eyes.3 Blepharoplasty is often accompanied with a brow liftinjectable fillers or BOTOX® to help achieve a more youthful overall appearance.
+Blepharoplasty is the clinical term for eyelid surgery, which helps tighten and lift the sagging skin of the eyelids.1 The muscles around the eyes can weaken as you age, allowing excess skin and fat to accumulate above and below your eyes.3 Blepharoplasty is often accompanied by a brow liftinjectable fillers or BOTOX® to help achieve a more youthful overall appearance.

 Blepharoplasty is ideal for people dealing with:1